VladimirMakaev/cqrs-journey-doc/Reference_03_ESIntroduction.markdown

 in more detail.
 There are also many illustrations of these benefits in these chapters in the section "A CQRS Journey."

+> From experience, ORMs lead you down the path of a structural model
+> while ES leads you down the path of a behavioral model.
+Sometimes one
+> just makes more sense than the other.
+For example, in my own domain
+> (not model) I get to integrate with other parties that send a lot of
+> really non-interesting information that I need to send out again later
+> on when something interesting happens on my end.
+It's inherently
+> structural.
+Putting those things into events would be a waste of time,
+> effort, space.
+Contrast this with another part of the domain that
+> benefits a lot from knowing what happened, why it happened, when it
+> did or didn't happen, where time and historical data are important to
+> make the next business decision.
+Putting that into a structural model
+> is asking for a world of pain.
+It depends, get over it, choose wisely,
+> and above all: make your own mistakes.
+> - Yves Reynhout (CQRS Advisors Mail List)

 # Event Sourcing Concerns

 The previous section described some of the benefits that you might